 They dream of escaping from their tough life under Sister Bridget (Geraldine McEwan).

-Living in poverty in Dublin, Ossie and Tito (Ciaran Fitzgerald and Ruaidhri Conry respectively) live with their alcoholic father (Gabriel Byrne).
+Living in poverty in Dublin, Ossie and Tito (Ciaran Fitzgerald and Ruaidhri Conry) live with their alcoholic father (Gabriel Byrne).

 Life takes a turn for the better when their grandfather (David Kelly) arrives with the gift of a magical horse Tir na nOg.

-Splendidly directed by Mike Newell, Into The West family-friendly adventure story for all ages.
+Splendidly directed by Mike Newell, Into The West is one of the great family-friendly Irish movies that’ll appeal to all ages.

 Based loosely on the story of The Guildford Four, In the Name of the Father is a biographical drama about the life of unemployed petty criminal Gerry Conlon (Daniel Day-Lewis).